wevanshomelab/gke-cluster/README.md

 - go-yq (yq v4)

 # Installation
 You will need a fork of this repo for your own homelab.
-Make sure to update the refernces to git repo in chats and manifests.
+Make sure to update the references to git repo in charts and manifests.

 ## Argocd
-Assuming that you have a local k8s cluster up and running, and have kubectl / helm pointed to it
+Assuming that you have a local k8s cluster up and running, and have kubectl / helm pointed to it:

 run `make install` from the root dir

-This will run an initial helm install of argocd and set it up to self manage and automatically sync.
-This will also go ahead and install critical cluster services.
+This will run an initial helm install of argocd and set it up to self manage and automatically sync, and will also go ahead and install critical cluster services.

 To access argo cd once installed, get the admin user password from the k8s secret `make argocd-password`